sylphus-com/core/README.md

 ## Features

-🔗 **GitHub API Integration**: Sylphus seamlessly connects to your GitHub repositories.
-Authenticate using your GitHub account and gain direct access to your repositories without leaving the editor.

 💻 **Code Editing**: Edit your code files (HTML, CSS, JS, etc.) in real-time within the browser.
 Benefit from syntax highlighting and essential code editing features such as indentation and code suggestions.

-🚀 **Netlify Deployment**: Once you're satisfied with your code changes, deploy your project to Netlify directly from Sylphus.
-Choose the deployment branch, configure settings, and witness your project go live swiftly.

 ## Getting Started